arash-khd/responsive-slider/README.md

     </section>
 ```

-then we going in js folder in the slider.js file and write this code
+then we going in js folder in the slider.js file and write this code for slider options
+((  centeredSlides: true should remove in order to slider working better

 **some additional codes added in order to slider working great in all screen and sizes**
 **the slider is 3 section in screen sizes bigger than 769px (pc size) and is 1 section in screen sizes with lesser than 769px (mobile size)